 A conversation with Paul Hickman

 Good morning, Paul.
-Could you first tell me how you ended up in Singapore trading palm oil?
+First, tell me how you ended up trading palm oil in Singapore.

-Palm oil differs from other commodities in that the top traders are also producers.
+Palm oil differs from other commodities because the top traders are producers.
 Why is that?

 Several things differentiate palm from many of the competing food crops.
-First, you must wait four years before the trees get to an age where they bear fruit.
+First, you must wait four years before the trees reach an age where they bear fruit.
 It’s a substantial upfront cash investment with no returns for those early years.

-Second, there are no government subsidies, unlike the significant taxpayer-funded contributions paid to European and American farmers.
+Second, no government subsidies exist, unlike the significant taxpayer-funded contributions paid to European and American farmers.

-Third, once the trees are mature, harvesting takes place every two to three weeks.
+Third, once the trees mature, harvesting occurs every two to three weeks.

 Given the size of the upstream investment and the need to ensure a home for the product year-round, many producers felt the need to control their destiny by vertically integrating into processing, trading, and distribution.